raspberrychris/paddleboardmaster/content/post/hapfan-inflatable-stand-up-paddleboard.md

 widgets = []

 +++
-In this post I will be taking the [**Hapfan Inflatable Stand Up Paddleboard**](#) through its paces and understanding why this is one of the most popular paddleboards of this year.
+In this post I will be taking the [**Hapfan Inflatable Stand Up Paddleboard**](#) through its paces and understanding why this is one of the most popular paddleboards of this year so far!

+If that interests you, read on!

-## Great Design
+## Great Design & Accessories

 One thing that you will instantly notice about this paddleboard is the design: The plant inspired design creates a really cool laid back aesthetic and is perfect for trips out in the wilderness or your nearest lake.

 ### An Electric Pump Takes the Stress Out of Setting Up

 One of the more unique things about this particular paddleboard is the fact that it comes included with an electric pump.

+In our tests it took around 7-8 minutes to inflate and 4 minutes to deflate (all with no stress).

 This is actually one of the first electric pumps included with a paddleboard that I have reviewed and was very impressed by its performance and how easy it was compared to the more traditional manual pumping.